gchilton1102/PRS-Pipeline/README.md

 ## Using PRS-CSx

-* Run the script `02_run_prscsx.sh` with the correct population sample sizes and seed
+* Run the script `02_run_prscsx.sh` with the correct population sample sizes, seed, and chromosome numbers

 ### PRScsx output